-__rt_heap_extend() function returns a new aligned block of memory to add to the heap, if possible.
+a new eight-byte aligned block of memory to add to the heap, if

 you must reimplement this function.
 An incomplete prototype implementation

-This function is not part of the C library standard, but the Arm® C library supports it as an extension.
+This function is not part of the C library standard, but is supported by the ARM C library as an extension.

 The calling convention is ordinary AAPCS.
 On entry,